Looking for some cultural inspiration for your trip to Greenland? Kick back and enjoy some of our top picks from the Greenlandic movie scene.

 Our second documentary travels back in time to 1973 and the release of Greenlandic band Sumé’s debut album.
 This rock album was the first to be recorded in the Greenlandic language, and its political themes resonated deeply with the Greenlandic population at the time.
 The album is dubbed ‘the sound of a revolution’ since it is credited with setting into motion a revival of Greenlandic culture and identity, and paving the way for the home rule which was instated a few years later in 1979.
 The release of the movie rekindled this buzz among Greenlanders and was a huge event for Greenlandic society.
 Through interviews with the band members and other relevant participants, this award-winning film intertwines music, politics and history in an entertaining and moving fashion.

-Liz is a member of the Content and International Relations team at Visit Greenland.
+Liz is a member of the Content and Relationship Management team at Visit Greenland.
 She has recently completed a Master’s degree in Global Tourism Development, and hopes to continue conducting academic research on cultural tourism in the Arctic.

 Browse culture and nature (outdoor, hunting, fishing, cruises) related activities, as well as combination of both types.